TheVanadium/UFC-Elo-Engine/README.md

 # Purposes of This Fork

 The current purpose of this branch is to find an optimal k-value, providing insight on the volatility of UFC fighters' skill and for more accurate rankings.

+## Changes Made
+`predictions.json`
+Dictionary of the predicted fight odds (rounded to the nearest 5 percent) and the actual fight outcomes.
+For example, line 7 shows that a fighter was predicted to win 25% of the time, they would win 22% of the time.